 - On the side of the uterus

-- Placenta Previa – Bottom of the uterus covering the cervix
+- Placenta Previa– Bottom of the uterus covering the cervix

-Placenta Position In Pregnancy:
+Placenta Positions In Pregnancy

 The placement of the placenta during pregnancy is extremely important for the successful outcome of the pregnancy.
 As this organ develops, it can float and attach itself to any part of the uterus.
 It normally will attach to the upper or the sides of the uterine wall.
 However, in rare cases, it can attach to other areas as well.

-Anterior Placenta During Pregnancy:
+1. Anterior Placenta During Pregnancy

 When the placenta during pregnancy attaches itself to the front of the uterus, it is known as an anterior placenta.
 Anterior placenta during pregnancy can make it difficult for the mother to feel the growing baby’s kicks.
 It may take longer for these mothers to feel the first movements of their baby.
+(15)

 Also, the anterior placenta during pregnancy can make it difficult for the doctor to find the fetus’s heartbeat.
 This does not mean there is anything wrong.
 Your ultrasound may take more time.
 A well-experienced doctor should be able to maneuver around the uterus well irrespective of the position of the placenta.